ellamkoch/fem-mortgage-calculator/README-template.md

 We built the html page first, then styled, then did some of the javascript which does the mortgage calculations for the page in the background.

-After watching the videos, and ensuring most of the code completed similar to Ulises repo on GitHub, I also tried to compare the design images with what was in my live server display and adjusted it from what Ulises had originally to my own in areas where I thought it could be improved upon or wasn't quite close.
+After watching the videos, and ensuring most of the complete code was similar to Ulises repo on GitHub, I tried to compare the design images with what was in my live server display and adjusted it from what Ulises had originally to my own in areas where I thought it could be improved upon or wasn't quite close.
 Like the font size in the inputs, and the color of the labels for years, %, etc. There were portions of the page, like the spans that I commented out the styles and adjusted them by targeting them closer, which allowed me to have more control over those areas I just mentioned, and the radio selection area for Repayment and Interest.

 I did have to do some googling to find a way to override my system colors on the radio with the colors that were shown in the completed mobile design.